Validating SSH Fingerprints

 - In the inventory pane, expand the Virtual Infrastructure node and click Untrusted.

-- In the working area, Veeam Backup & Replication will display a list of computers whose fingerprints need to be validated.
-Check fingerprints of the computers in the list and validate them in one of the following ways:
+- In the working area, Veeam Backup & Replication will display a list of machines whose fingerprints need to be validated.
+Check fingerprints of the machines in the list and validate them in one of the following ways:

 - To validate a fingerprint of a specific computer in the list, select the necessary computer in the working area and click Trust on the ribbon.
 Alternatively, you can right-click the computer and select Trust.